Skip to content

 Bucket logic:

-• Critical / Expired — 0 days or already past expiry.
+• Expired — already past expiry.
 Auditors care.

 • Warning — within 90 days.
 Owners should be acting.